etan18/Obsidian-Notes/Machine Learning/tokenization.md

 - **Word level**: "The cat sleeps" → ["The", "cat", "sleeps"] The choice of tokenization level is generally a tradeoff between model efficiency and linguistic expressiveness.
 With character-level tokens, for example, we have a small vocabulary size (e.g. the 26 letters of the alphabet), but this leads to longer input sequences.

 In tokenization, we build a **vocabulary** of unique wordtypes (which don't need to be whole words) from our training data, known as the **corpus**.
 Typically, vocab size is a hyperparameter of the model.
+Training a tokenizer to build a vocabulary is an important step because, once the tokenizer is trained, our vocabulary is thus a fixed look-up table which is efficient for future pre-processing.

 #### rule-based tokenizers
 The simplest tokenization method is to split on spaces.
 This produces a sequence of words: